Ail-nare/ZipInt/README.md

  - **\_signed**, (default: false): if true it'll means that the given data will be signed.
  - **\_compression\_method**, (default: 0): it describe the compression method that will be use, however their is currently only one.
- - **\_dynamic\_zip\_int\_type**, (default: false) if true than the all the given option as template will be writen with the serialisation to ensure that the writing and reading option are the same, but it will come with a lost of performance if abused.
+ - **\_dynamic\_zip\_int\_type**, (default: false) if true than the all the given options as template will be writen with the serialisation to ensure that the writing and reading options are the same, but it will come with a lost of performance if abused.
  - **\_escape**, (default: false) if true the data will lose the ability to be virtualy infinite and will have a limit (depending on compression method), but a special character called 'escape' will be added. escape isn't a number it's a character to signal whatever the user want it to be.

 ---